cdurf1/cdurf1.github.io/Introduction_1_0.md

 Intel® Manager for Lustre* software greatly simplifies the creation and management of Lustre file systems, using either the graphical user interface (GUI) or a command line interface (CLI).
 The GUI dashboard lets you monitor one or more distributed Lustre file systems.
 Real-time storage-monitoring lets you track Lustre file system usage, performance metrics, events, and errors at the Lustre level.
 Plug-ins provided by storage solution providers enable monitoring of hardware-level performance data, disk errors and faults, and other hardware-related information.

 Intel® EE for Lustre\*, when integrated with Linux, aggregates a range of storage hardware into a single Lustre file system that is well-proven for delivering fast IO to applications across high-speed network fabrics such as InfiniBand* and Ethernet.
 An existing Lustre file system that has been set up outside of Intel® Manager for Lustre* software can be monitored, but not managed by the manager.
 In this case, Lustre commands can be used to manage metadata or object storage servers in the Lustre file system.

+<a href="#1.0">Top of Page</a>

 <a id="1.1"></a>
 ## Related Documentation